nextcloud/documentation/admin_manual/maintenance/update.rst

 ``htgroup`` variables with your HTTP user and group.::

     #!/bin/bash
-    # Sets permissions of the owncloud instance for updating
+    # Sets permissions of the nextcloud instance for updating

-    ocpath='/var/www/owncloud'
+    ocpath='/var/www/nextcloud'
     htuser='www-data'
     htgroup='www-data'